Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 | \{\{ Unzipped Directory Root \}\} | Read |
 | C:\ProgramData\Contrast\dotnet\LOGS | Read/Write |

-When running in IIS, make sure the application pool can access the above paths.
-For example, given an an application pool called `Default Web Site` using the default identity `ApplicationPoolIdentity`, ensure the user `IIS AppPool\Default Web Site` has the effective permissions to **read** the unzipped directory root.
+When running in IIS, make sure the application pool can access the these paths.
+For example, given an application pool called `Default Web Site` using the default identity `ApplicationPoolIdentity`, ensure the user `IIS AppPool\Default Web Site` has the effective permissions to **read** the unzipped directory root.

 ## Enable the Agent

 To enable the .NET Core agent on your application, you must set the following environment variables before running your application.

-* CORECLR_PROFILER_PATH: Use the below matrix to find the correct profiler path
+* CORECLR_PROFILER_PATH: Use the following table to find the correct Profiler path.
 * CORECLR_ENABLE_PROFILING: `1`
 * CORECLR_PROFILER: `{EFEB8EE0-6D39-4347-A5FE-4D0C88BC5BC1}`
 * CONTRAST_INSTALL_DIRECTORY: \{\{ Unzipped Directory Root \}\}
 * AGENT__DOTNET__CONTAINER: `true`
-* CONTRAST_CONFIG_PATH: Path to yaml config file, such as `contrast_security.yaml`
+* CONTRAST_CONFIG_PATH: The path to YAML configuration file (i.e., *contrast_security.yaml*).

 | Platform | Profiler Path |
 |--|--|